Winston-503/youtube_dislikes/README.md

 └───requirements.txt
 ```

-- The `article` folder contains the data for tutorials and articles.
 - The `datasets` folder contains the data and notebooks for getting and cleaning the data:
   - `youtube_custom_dataset` - custom collected dataset:
     - The `api_keys` folder contains text files with YouTube API keys.
 To know more, visit [official documentation](https://developers.google.com/youtube/v3/quickstart/python#step_1_set_up_your_project_and_credentials).